CEOs get the board they deserve! Harsh, but true.

 The most compelling studies of board satisfaction show that the happiest trustees are engaged with planning for the nonprofit’s future growth and success.
 That’s what they truly want!

-When I look back at the boards I’ve been associated with either as their fundraising counsel or executive director—boards that spurred the organization forward—there’s one essential characteristic that defined those heavy-lifting board members.
+There’s one essential characteristic that defined heavy-lifting board members.
 In different ways and for various reasons, they were each indispensable.

 Further, each of those boards had a singular character.
-For example, Harlem United Community AIDS Center located in Upper Manhattan and the Bronx where I served as the CEO in the early to mid-1990s sought to define a new dimension on performance based on Peter Drucker’s definition of innovation.
+For example, Harlem United Community AIDS Center located in Upper Manhattan and the Bronx sought to define a new dimension on performance based on Peter Drucker’s definition of innovation.
 And they in fact accomplished real innovation.

 What happened to Steve?
 He retired and the organization folded.